adam798/adam798/README.md

 <h1 align="center">Hi 👋, I'm Adan Abdullahi</h1>
-<h3 align="center">👋 I am a Data Analyst with a Bachelor’s Degree in Computer Science from York University, specializing in data science and data-driven insights.
+<h3 align="center">👋 I am a Data Scientist with a Bachelor’s Degree in Computer Science from York University, specializing in data science and data-driven insights.
 With over a year of hands-on experience in data analysis, machine learning, and data visualization, I excel in leveraging tools like Python, TensorFlow, and Tableau to deliver actionable business insights.
 My work focuses on optimizing decision-making processes, enhancing workplace accessibility, and driving operational efficiency..</h3>

 - 🔭 I’m currently working on **Data Analysis Project about traffic congestion in the city of Toronto**